awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 ## Installing MXNet Dependencies on the AWS IoT Greengrass Core<a name="image-classification-connector-config"></a>

-To use an Image Classification connector, you must install the dependencies for the Apache MXNet framework on the core device\.
+To use an ML Image Classification connector, you must install the dependencies for the Apache MXNet framework on the core device\.
 The connectors use the framework to serve the ML model\.

 **Note**
 These connectors are bundled with a precompiled MXNet library, so you don't need to install the MXNet framework on the core device\.